 1. Lasko Ceramic Portable Space Heater

-Lasko is a well known and trusted brand in space heaters.
+Lasko is a well-known and trusted brand in space heaters.
 The small, but mighty Lasko Ceramic Portable Space Heater is outstanding for use in smaller spaces.
 Hence, this little heater will warm up to three hundred square feet, making it an ideal warmer for a popup camper.

-Laskos are superb for many indoor uses, so it will keep you toasty inside a camper easily.
+Laskos is superb for many indoor uses, so it will keep you toasty inside a camper easily.
 Plus, this model is easily portable.
 At just zero-point-nine-six ounces, the handle allows for easy carrying, and it doesn’t take up too much space.

 A simple plug on a generator or adapter for a car battery will keep you warm inside your popup.
 Once on, the Lasko Ceramic Portable Space Heater will provide odor-free heat for as long as it has power.
 If you’re camping in winter, when the nights are long, you may want to opt for the higher settings to be sure you stay warm all night.

 With a built-in fan to move the heat, you’ll stay warm anywhere inside your popup camper.
 Because the Lasko has an automatic tip-proof shutoff feature, you may not stay warm if you set it on a sloped surface.
 The switch has to be depressed on the bottom, or the heater won’t engage.
 Fortunately, the red power light on the front will let you know your Lasko is working.

 Fortunately, the ETL certification means this model is safety certified and approved.
 Make sure you place your Lasko on a level surface, so your heater doesn’t tip or fall over.
 Although there’s a very sensitive automatic shutoff if the Lasko Ceramic Portable Space Heater tips, you still don’t want a hot device landing on top of anything meltable or breakable.